Description:

 - Configure a variable or a global to store the result after execution.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.

-You may also use the “ExcelOrTxtToXML” process step to loop through all the values in the XML file as below.
+You may also use the “ExcelOrTxtToXML” process step to loop through all the values in the XML file as shown below.

 Click here to download this sample file.